Weekly Gem #82 Damn the torpedoes!

 His plan fell apart immediately.

 Farragut’s ships had formed two tightly packed columns and headed at full speed toward the open channel.
 So far, so good.
 His flagship was second in line on the left (up against the torpedoes).
-But soon after the Fort Morgan cannons opened fire, the lead ship veered westward, directly into the torpedoes, with the rest of the fleet following right behind (their orders being to follow exactly behind the ship in front in order to stay out of the mines!).
+But soon after the Fort Morgan cannons opened fire, the lead ship veered left, directly into the torpedoes, with the rest of the fleet following right behind (their orders being to follow exactly behind the ship in front in order to stay out of the mines!).
 The lead ship quickly struck a mine and went down in seconds.

 At this moment, the Confederates had the battle as good as won.
 The Union fleet was surrounded by torpedoes, slowing down to try and avoid them, and on the verge of becoming sitting ducks to the Fort Morgan gunners.